MattaData91/Energy-Consumption-Forecast/README.txt

  Overview
 This notebook demonstrates the process of forecasting energy consumption using machine learning techniques, specifically with the XGBoost regressor.
 The dataset used for this analysis is the [Hourly Energy Consumption dataset](https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption?resource=download) from Kaggle.

+PJM East is a specific area within the PJM Interconnection, a regional transmission organization that manages the electric grid and wholesale electricity market in parts of the Eastern and Midwestern United States.
+PJM East covers areas such as Delaware, the District of Columbia, New Jersey, and parts of Pennsylvania, Maryland, and Virginia.
+This sub-region helps ensure the reliable operation of the electric grid and efficient electricity markets within these areas.

  1. Setup and Data Loading

  Importing Libraries